micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 Then Judas, His betrayer, seeing that He had been condemned, was remorseful and brought back the thirty pieces of silver to the chief priests and elders,

 ###### 4
 saying, "I have sinned by betraying innocent blood."
-And they said, "What _is that_ to us?
-You see _to it!_"
+And they said, "What is that to us?
+You see to it!"

 ###### 5
 Then he threw down the pieces of silver in the temple and departed, and went and hanged himself.